thinkshout/ts_recipes/README.md

 Caveats:

---After you set up, when you brew update, be very sure you know what Homebrew is telling you when it makes helpful suggestions.
+-> After you set up, when you brew update, be very sure you know what Homebrew is telling you when it makes helpful suggestions.